State Allotment Programs

 State Allotment Monitoring Program

 As mentioned above, the focus of compliance testing by the LEA's external auditor for the FSP state allotment program is for a one-year time period; however, TEA uses a rolling three-year average1 of the LEA's allocations and expenditures to determine compliance with spending requirements for each allotment program.
 TEA uses allocated amounts in these calculations.
 Specific Near-Final (NF) Summary of Finance (SOF) runs are used to monitor the required spending percentage for each state allotment program.
-Additional flexibility will be provided as fund 199 will be combined with ESSER fund codes 266, 281, 282, and 283 for testing compliance with state allotment spending.
+Additional flexibility will be provided as the general fund 199 (or fund 420 for charter schools) will be combined with ESSER fund codes 266, 281, 282, and 283 for testing compliance with state allotment spending.
 TEA will notify LEAs who have been identified with underutilized supplemental state allotment program funds.
 Based on the level of underutilization, the TEA may ask the LEA to make up the difference in the following year, require corrective action plans, and/or conduct further monitoring review activities to seek LEA statutory compliance.

 1. Financial Accountability System Resource Guide Module 1, Financial Accounting and Reporting Appendices, Appendix A, page 222; and Texas Education Code (TEC), §48.104 and §48.105.